 - Gelato at Vivoli

 Seems like a lot for a day trip to Florence, right?
-While we weren’t able to actually go into every structure (we had to prioritize the most important ones for times sake), we did feel like we got to experience the best parts of this beautiful city!
+While we couldn’t go into every structure (we had to prioritize the most important ones for time’s sake), we did feel like we got to experience the best parts of this beautiful city!